jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "No," Niccolo says.
 "The four beyond it."

 They walk the Tuscan property line—which trees, what price, when to cut.
-Niccolo is no longer a diplomat.
-He manages land now, sells logging rights, walks with locals who call him Niccolo instead of Secretary.

 The woodcutter pauses.
 "My son asks why we Italians are so weak now.
 The Spanish take what they want.
 The French march through whenever they please.
 His grandfather told him Italy was once the master of the world."